Adrian-Larenaudie/Adrian-Larenaudie/README.md

 ### Hi there👋

 I'm Adrian, a frontend React and React-Redux developper with backend knowledge in PHP;
-I did my training at the O'clock school and keep learning every day by myself;
+I did my training as web developper on the O'clock school and keep learning every day by myself;

 ## Languages and Tools: